 The Dominican Republic is located on a beautiful tropical island in the Caribbean Sea.
 Dominica, however, shares the island of Hispaniola with Haiti, one of the poorest and least developed nations in the world.

-Unfortunately, due the extensive media coverage of the recent Haitian earthquake, many Americans and Europeans assume Dominica must be similar: a backward rural nation of illiterate, poor, and desperate people.
+Unfortunately, due to the extensive media coverage of the recent Haitian earthquake, many Americans and Europeans assume Dominica must be similar: a backward rural nation of illiterate, poor, and desperate people.

 Nothing could be further from the truth.

-In reality, Dominica is one of the most developed countries in the Caribbean, an upper-middle income nation with the largest economy in Central America, and is the most popular tourist and vacation spot in the Caribbean Sea.
+In reality, Dominica is one of the most developed countries in the Caribbean, an upper-middle-income nation with the largest economy in Central America, and is the most popular tourist and vacation spot in the Caribbean Sea.

 Girls from The Dominican Republic are modern, urban, educated, and share many cultural similarities with Americans and Europeans.

 Here are some of the reasons you should consider perusing Dominican women for marriage:

 Dominican Women Have an Exotic Beauty

 You will be hard-pressed to find women quite like Dominican girls anywhere else in the world.
 Europeans, Africans, and Taino Native Americans have been inter-marrying here for five hundred years.

 The result is a new and completely mixed ethnicity-in fact, 73% of Dominica’s population can only be described as “multiracial”- but if you ask me, I would just describe them as Hot!